aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 26Nov18
+Well, another week has gone by despite my best efforts to journal.
+I have sporadically worked on PDX Wildlife project.
+Difficult going, but continuing.

 ## 20Nov18
 Contiued working on project with a meetup scheduled for tonight.
 Successfully loaded postgresql on my Linux laptop.
 Job hunted.